linkvite/metaparser/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-This package lets you to use Facebook OpenGraph tags to extract information from a website (url / link) and retrieve meta data like title, description, photos, videos, and more.
+This package lets you to use Facebook OpenGraph tags to extract information from a website (url / link) and retrieve metadata like title, description, photos, videos, and more.